 The definition of eLearning came up as recently as 1999.
 This term was first used in a professional context by Elliott Masie at his TechLearn conference in Disneyworld.

-eLearning has moulded itself in different ways in the education, businesses, and training sectors.
-In the context of the school level, E-learning is defined as a learning process.
+eLearning has moulded itself in different ways in the education, business, and training sectors.
+In the context of the school level, E-learning education is defined as a learning process.
 It uses software-based knowledge and learning tools that are available online.

 For the business sections and higher education level, online learning is solely called eLearning.

 Going back to the 1990s, the growth of personal computers was facing rapid growth.
 With the development of personal computers, eLearning began to evolve as well.
 This was the time when CD-ROMs and PDF came into the picture.
 This version of online documents made the eLearning education process more popular.
 This decade experienced some remarkable achievements like personal computers at home, online education courses, and even reuse the offline content in digital formats when undergoing the digital revolution.